Organocatalytic Glycosylations

 Org Lett 2016, 18, asap.
 S Medina, M J Harper, E I Balmond, S Miranda, G E M Crisenza, D M Coe, E M McGarrigle, M C Galan* — Stereoselective Glycosylation of 2-Nitrogalactals Catalyzed by a Bifunctional Organocatalyst.
 DOI: 10.1021/acs.orglett.6b01962

-Very recently we have published an article with a cheaper, lower molecular weight catalyst at lower loading.
+Subsequently, we have published an article with a cheaper, lower molecular weight catalyst at lower loading.
 Just 0.25 mg of thiouracil as catalyst was required to make 1 g of disaccharide product.
 The work evidences that the mechanism of activation is not through double H-bonding catalyst but rather by Brønsted acid/base catalysis.
-We also demonstrated application to the synthesis of glyconjugates and 1,1′-linked trehalose-type sugars.McGarrigle Graphical Abstract revised for websiteChem Sci 2019, advance article.
+We also demonstrated application to the synthesis of glyconjugates and 1,1′-linked trehalose-type sugars.McGarrigle Graphical Abstract revised for websiteChem Sci 2019, 10, 508.
 G A BradshawA C ColganN P AllenI PongenerM B BolandY Ortin and E M McGarrigle* — Stereoselective organocatalyzed glycosylations – thiouracil, thioureas and monothiophthalimide act as Brønsted acid catalysts at low loadings.
 DOI: 10.1039/C8SC02788A

 We have written a SYNPACTS article highlighting developments in the field.